amoi9/behavior-clone/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to start with something I'm familiar with, then explore more powerful networks.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to Lenet.
+I thought this model might be appropriate because it's famous for image classification, and as a convolutional network it works with a wide range of image sizes.
+Later I adopted a even more powerful network developed by Nivea, which is a architecture they use to drive a real car autonomously.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 To combat the overfitting, I modified the model so that it has a 0.2 dropout rate after the first three convolutional layers.